josuem4918/Void-Element/README.md

 # Void-Element
-The basics of HTML on how to use the void element.
+An introduction to HTML basics, focusing on how to use void elements (self-closing tags).